 One double-blind placebo-controlled RCT was found on the supplementation of collagen in sarcopenia.
 This study reported that 15 g/day CPs in combination with resistance exercise for 3 months resulted in lower fat mass, and increased muscle strength, bone mass and muscular control, and this effect was more pronounced than in those who were taking placebo.145 The placebo group also undertook an exercise regime.
-It was concluded that CP supplementation in combination with resistance exercise improved body composition in sarcopenic males.
-Based on previously reviewed trials, results could be due to improvements to OA and joint-related symptoms, allowing increased exercise.

-Limited but promising research points to the use of 15 g/day collagen for 3 months to enhance the beneficial effects of exercise alone on muscular body composition in those with sarcopenia.
+It was concluded that Limited but promising research points to the use of 15 g/day collagen for 3 months to enhance the beneficial effects of exercise alone on muscular body composition in those with sarcopenia.
 However, as the research is currently only in men, the results may not be translatable into women, and further studies are warranted in other cohorts to make recommendations.

-Collagen has been used for many years in the food and cosmetic industries due to its reported biological benefits, high biocompatibility and low side-effect profile.93 It has been declared by the European Food Safety Authority as safe,146 and is generally regarded as safe by the US Food and Drug Administration.147 Among the studies reviewed, there was a strong recommendation that collagen and its derivatives are safe to use in the conditions listed.
+Collagen has been used for many years in the food and cosmetic industries due to its reported biological benefits, high biocompatibility and low side-effect profile.93 It has been declared by the European Food Safety Authority as safe,146 and is generally regarded as safe by the US Food and Drug Administration.147

+Among the studies reviewed, there was a strong recommendation that collagen and its derivatives are safe to use in the conditions listed.
 No serious adverse events were recorded in the studies, and only one trial reported mild nausea, which was attributed to the treatment.113